edeo/landsat_looker/jenya/final_project/project.md

 	* New user: a user who has never had an account with the company before
 	* Promo-code ride: a ride that a user takes with the use of received promo code
 	* Frequent user: a new user who will take at least one more ride besides the initial "promo code ride"
+	* Event driven promocode: promo code that was distributed at a marketing event or media campaign rather than through user generated referral
+	* User referral promo_code: a promo code that is passed through an existing user.

 Study groups:
       * User referral campaign: a promo code that is passed through an existing user.
 "Refer a friend.
 You get $15 and your friend gets $15 towards their first ride".